PlanterApp/planter_blog/content/posts/going-green-with-native-plants/index.md

 "Non-native" and "invasive" get mixed up sometimes.
 A lot of invasive plants can be non-native to an area, but not every non-native is automatically invasive.
 Lavender is native to the Mediterranean, but you can find it worldwide now, and it isn’t doing any harm.
 To be considered “invasive,” a non-native plant needs to cause damage to the ecosystem.
 An invasive plant can crowd out or take over the local plants.
 In the southern United States, kudzu, an Asian vine, can grow a foot a day in early summer and smother plants around it.
 In the Pacific Northwest, English ivy can overwhelm whole forests.
 Plants labeled as "noxious weeds" can also cause a lot of problems and tend to be non-natives.

 Many plants sold at garden centers are considered non-native or “exotic.”
 They can survive in our gardens, but they might need extra attention and care.
 Depending on where you live, non-native plants may have higher water needs, more problems with pests, and a greater nutrient need.
 Using fertilizers, extra water, and chemicals for pest control can mean you spend more resources, money, and time to keep them looking their best.
 That said, there are low-maintenance non-natives.
-Mediterranean plants like thyme and rosemary are fuss-free if given sufficient drainage.
+For example, Mediterranean plants like thyme and rosemary are fuss-free if given sufficient drainage.

 **By planting more native species you may:**

 ### Reduce Air Pollution

-Native plants tend to need less maintenance to look good, and using powered garden equipment less often means less air pollution.
+Native plants tend to need less ongoing maintenance to look good, and using powered garden equipment less means reduced air pollution.

 ### Use Less or No Chemicals